AaronLiftig/CsDealer/README.md

 # CsDealer

 ## C# version of the PyDealer Python playing card library
+### Built as a .NET Class Library using Visual Studio.

 Documentation will be coming in the future, but for now the Python documentation can be used as a reference, seen here: https://pydealer.readthedocs.io/en/latest/code.html